dimonomid/tneo/README.md

 TNeoKernel: a real-time kernel
 ==============

+TNeoKernel was born as a thorough review and re-implementation of TNKernel.
+The new kernel has well-formed code, inherited bugs are fixed as well as new features being added, and it is tested carefully with unit-tests.

-A real-time kernel based on [TNKernel](http://www.tnkernel.com/ "TNKernel"), currently for PIC32 only, but can be ported to other architectures easily.
+Currently it is available for PIC32 only, but will probably be ported to other architectures.
 Tested on PIC32MX.

 Note: the project is in BETA stage for now.
 This means that API still may change.
 I have plans to get it out of BETA until december, 2014.